valhalla/valhalla-docs/transition.md

-Valhalla services are moving to Mapbox infrastructure effictive January 26 2018.
-Read further for steps on how to make the transition to avoid service interruptions.
+*Valhalla services are moving to Mapbox infrastructure effictive **January 26 2018**.
+Read further for steps on how to make the transition to avoid service interruptions.*

 ## Valhalla to Mapbox transition guide